hurter3/LionsTour2021SA/README.md

 - There are 18 pages to the project.

   - **Navigation**
     -   The same Navbar and feel is used for all the pages
     -   The user does not need to register or login to explore the website.
     -   The user will need to register and login if they wish to enter the competition or make a purchase.
     -   The same background image and form styling is used to register, login, Contact Us or change their email
     -   Every page uses the base.html extended capability.

 - **Home app.**
     - ***Landing page (home.html)***
         -   The user is presented a carousel of 4 images to remind them of the passion the lions tour encompasses.

     - ***Fan Zone, is a drop down list.***
         -   History page (history.html)
             -   Which provides the rugby union passion, past and present statistics sourced completely from Wikipedia.
         -   Fixtures page (fixtures.html)
             -   8 Match fixture table with some optional youtube footage.
         -   Tickets page (tickets.html)
             -   Although tickets are not available this is the latest update of the current status.
         -   Media page (Extenal link with a new tab)
             -   An external link to build the excitment of the up and coming tour.

     - ***Contact Us page (contact.html)***
-        - A form that sends an email to lionssa33@gmail.com (and it works).
+        -   A form that sends an email to lionssa33@gmail.com.
         -   Same background and form styling as register, login and change email pages.

 - **Accounts app.**
     -   This app was cloned from the e-commerce mini-project and tailored accordingly.
         - ***Register page (register.html)***
             -   A form that captures username, email and password.
             -   This tab is only displayed when the user has not logged in.
             -   Same background and form styling as login, change email & contact us pages.
         - ***Login page (login,html)***
             -   A form to enter your username and password.
             -   This tab is only displayed when the user has not logged in.
             -   Same background and form styling as register, change email and contact us pages.
         - ***Account (profile.html)***
             -   A profile where the user can change their email and password.
 It will also list their order history which they can expand on.
 There is also a profile delete option which will CASCADE and delete any order, order items and competitions details.
             -   This tab is only displayed when the user is logged in.
         - ***Change Email (profile_change_email.html)***
             -   Same background and form styling as register, login and contact us pages.
         - ***Order detail (order_detail.html)***
             -   This expands on an order with the order item listing.
-        - ***Logout***
+        - ***Logout (Logout.html)***
             -   Logs the user out and presents them with a screen similiar to the home page.
             -   This tab is only displayed when the user is logged in.
+        - ***Delete profile***
+            -   Deletes the users profile and any other models linked to the user (Competition, Order and OrderLineItem if applicable).
+            -   The delete process does have a Confirmation modal to prevent it accidentally being triggered.

     - **Cart app**
         - ***cart.html***
             -   The listing of intended items to be purchased.
 This is held in the users session memory and accessible from any page until they power down.
             -   The user can update or delete any item before going to checkout.
             -   If the cart is clicked when empty then it will provide a user message and take them to a listing of all the products.

     - **Checkout app**
         - ***checkout.html***
             -   This take billing and card details to be processed by stripe to finalise the purchase.
             -   In this transaction, the order and order line items models are populated if athe correct details are provided otherwise the relavent error messages are displayed.
+            -   The checkout has 2 models.
+                                class Order(models.Model):

+                            SUBMITTED = 'Submitted'
+                            PROCESSED =  'Processed'
+                            SHIPPED = 'Shipped'
+                            CANCELLED = 'Cancelled'

+                            STATUS_CHOICES = [
+                                (SUBMITTED, 'Submitted'),
+                                (PROCESSED, 'Processed'),
+                                (SHIPPED, 'Shipped'),
+                                (CANCELLED, 'Cancelled'),
+                            ]

+                            customer = models.ForeignKey(User, on_delete=models.CASCADE)
+                            full_name = models.CharField(max_length=50, blank=False)
+                            phone_number = models.CharField(max_length=20, blank=False)
+                            country = models.CharField(max_length=40, blank=False)
+                            postcode = models.CharField(max_length=20, blank=True)
+                            town_or_city = models.CharField(max_length=40, blank=False)
+                            street_address1 = models.CharField(max_length=40, blank=False)
+                            street_address2 = models.CharField(max_length=40, blank=False)
+                            county = models.CharField(max_length=40, blank=False)
+                            date_ordered = models.DateTimeField(default=datetime.datetime.today, null=True)
+                            total_quantity = models.IntegerField(blank=False)
+                            total_cost = models.IntegerField(blank=False)
+                            status = models.CharField(max_length=15,choices=STATUS_CHOICES,default=SUBMITTED)

+                            def __str__(self):
+                                return "{0}-{1}-{2}".format(self.id, self.customer, self.date_ordered)

+                            def get_absolute_url(self):
+                                return ('order_details', (), { 'order_id': self.id })

+                        class OrderLineItem(models.Model):
+                            order = models.ForeignKey(Order, null=False)
+                            product = models.ForeignKey(Product, null=False)
+                            quantity = models.IntegerField(blank=False)

+                            def __str__(self):
+                                return "{0} {1} @ {2}".format(
+                                    self.quantity, self.product.title, self.product.price)

     - **Competition App (the fun zone to attract users to enter with the incentive to make a purchase)**
         - ***competition-rules.html***
             -   This is the competition main page that describes what the user needs to do to complete an entry form and how point are allocated with links to the terms and conditions and the entry form.
         - ***competition-terms.html***
             -   This contains the terms and conditions of the competition.
+            -   The terms were used from last world cup but modified to the sites requirements.
         - ***competition.html***
             -   The user will need to have registered and logged in to enter the competition.
             -   If they have not entered before they will be presented with an empty form to add their score predictions.
             -   If they have enter the competition they will be presented with their predictions form which they can update until the day before the 1st match is played.
             -   There is date restriction by which all competition entries and changes need to be submitted by.<br>
                 (Midnight 2 July 2021)

                     submit_date = datetime.date.today()